There’s no good reason to use lime around horses. Really.

 A handful of zeolites from my stash at home – keeps the kitty litter boxes fresh and the garage dry.

 - There are also liquid products that you can use instead of lime.
-They are usually concentrated and may require some drying time before you cover up with shavings.
+They are usually concentrated and may require drying before you cover them up with shavings.

 If trying out some zeolites sounds fun, you can buy them here!
 As an Amazon Associate, I earn from qualifying purchases, and this is ZIPPO extra charge to you!
 I thank you for your support!